Robert98A/robert98a.github.io/README.md

 Welcome to my professional data analytics portfolio.
 Here I present selected case studies and analytical work that demonstrate my skills in transforming data into actionable insights.

+All scripts used for cleaning, transformation, and analysis are organized by language inside the Scripts folder.
+SQL files contain the queries used for merging, filtering, and summarizing data.
+R scripts include data cleaning, feature engineering, and exploratory analysis.
+Notes are included to document assumptions, data quality checks, and intermediate observations.
+This structure improves transparency and makes the project easy to review.

 ---

 ## About Me